breatheco-de/exercise-todo-list-api/README.md

 We are going to build one API to manage tasks (Todo List).
 Similar to this api: [http://assets.breatheco.de/apis/fake/todos/](http://assets.breatheco.de/apis/fake/todos/)

+## 💻 Installation

+Use the Flask API boilerplate, clone the repository on Gitpod to avoid any local issues in your computer because you will need to have MySQL and python 3.7+ installed (already installed on Gitpod).

 ## 📝 Instructions

 Create an API that connects to a MySQL database and implements the [Following Endpoints](http://assets.breatheco.de/apis/fake/todos/).